nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 (Zhen Teng)

 A text input box for all user commands to be keyed in.
 You may refer to the [Features](#6-features) section for a detailed guide on the various commands available in Jarvis.
-Hit the enter key to execute the inputted command.
+Hit the Enter key to execute the inputted command.

 <div style="page-break-after: always;"></div>